Esri/realtime-grpc-feed/samples/csharp/grpc-sender/README.md

 ## Features
 * Use grpc-sender to send records from your delimited data file as event messages to a gRPC endpoint via unary or streaming requests.
-* Provides a source of messages for your Velocity demos.
+* Provides a source of messages for your Velocity gRPC feed.

 ## Instructions